Rubidium Metal

 Rubidium is found in group 1 and period 5 in the periodic table.
 It is an alkali metal that lies along with lithium, sodium, potassium, caesium, and francium.

 Rubidium reacts violently with air and water.
-It catches fires when exposed to air.
+It catches fire when exposed to air.
 To ensure safety, the metal is usually kept under dry mineral oil or sealed in glass ampoules.

 As the two elements, Rb and Cs occur together in minerals carnallite and lepidolite in very small quantities, their separation is a difficult job.
 The lower solubility of their alums is generally used for their separation.